Souvik-0612/Bridge/System note.md

 - 3NT: balanced hand, 12-14 HCP
 - 4(!c/!d/oM): 5 cards
 >Note :
-1. You cannot bid 1!h-2NT-4:spades: to show 5 cards :spades: because we cannot stop at 4!h level!
+1. You cannot bid 1!h-2NT-4!s to show 5 cards !s because we cannot stop at 4!h level!
 2. The priority of bids:
 - First show the 5 cards other suit.
 - Second show the short suit.